Shipeasy

 A trigger is an unattended, scheduled agent run.
 On a cron cadence it runs /shipeasy:ops:work --pr against your project — burning down the feedback queue (bugs, feature requests, auto-filed error/alert tickets) one item at a time, committing each fix on its own branch, and opening one PR per item for review.
 No human in the loop.

-Every provider schedules the same work — only what schedules it and how the run is launched
+Every provider schedules the same work — only what schedules it, and how the run is launched and authenticated, differs.
+The low-level plumbing is still there if you want it: shipeasy ops trigger create <provider> --help and shipeasy ops trigger prep.

 Three scheduler tiers